-Whole grains like those found in popcorn give kids plenty of fiber which satisfies their hunger and prevents spikes in blood sugar.
+Whole grains like those found in popcorn give kids plenty of fiber to satisfy their hunger and prevent spikes in blood sugar.

 A great source of vitamin C and filling fiber, apples are also a rich source of quercetin, an antioxidant flavonoid that studies suggest may boost brain health.

-I’ve been a loyal fan of Gina Homolka’s Skinnytaste since I lost weight years ago on WW, so I was thrilled to find these Donut-Shaped Apple Snacks on her blog.
-They’re festive, super easy to make and a fun way to teach your kids how to make healthy, delicious fare.
+They’re super easy to make but so festive and a fun way to teach your kids how to make healthy, delicious treats.

 An excellent source of fiber, potassium, vitamins C and K, and folate as well as healthy fats, avocado is one of the best superfoods you can feed your kids.

-Avocado also contains lutein and zeaxanthin, carotenoids or plant pigments found in the eyes that can improve memory and processing speed, one study found.
+Avocado also contains lutein and zeaxanthin, which are carotenoids or plant pigments found in the eyes that can improve memory and processing speed, one study found.

 Another one of my favorite bloggers, Megan Gilmore, founder of Detoxinista, offers up this easy, 3-Ingredient Chocolate Avocado Pudding.
 Without any added sugar but plenty of nutrition and flavor, it’s one of the best kids’ birthday treats you can serve and it only takes 5 minutes to make.

-Yogurt is a good source of protein, calcium, potassium, magnesium and vitamin B12 as well as probiotics, the healthy bacteria that boost kids’ gut health and strengthens their immune systems.
+Yogurt is a good source of protein, calcium, potassium, magnesium, and vitamin B12 as well as probiotics, the healthy bacteria that boost kids’ gut health and strengthen their immune systems.

 If you know how to choose a healthy kids’ yogurt, it can also be a healthy treat for your child’s celebration.

-That’s why I like this Yogurt Parfait for Kids recipe from Jodi Danen, founder of Create Kids’ Club.
-With plain yogurt, fresh berries and granola, you have a healthy, fiber-filled, and delicious treat that can be pulled together in no time.
+With plain yogurt, fresh berries, and granola, you have a healthy, fiber-filled, and delicious treat that can be pulled together in no time.

-With plenty of plant-based protein that satiates kids’ hunger, and no refined sugars, this dip is satisfying, sweet and super easy.
+With plenty of plant-based protein that satiates kids’ hunger, and no refined sugars, this treat is satisfying, sweet, and super easy.